why2000/HUST-ACM1701-ADPS_CMU15210/README.md

 * **steps**

     1. divide the input paren seq into a tree.
-    2. calculate using the function `pd`.(see details in the function pd)
+    2. calculate using the function `pd`.(see details in the function pd)
     3. return first part of the result of `pd`, or NONE when it equals to SOME 0

 #### pd